codepath/android_guides/Communicating-with-an-Event-Bus.md

 ### Registering on the Bus

 If you wish to subscribe Activities and Fragments to the event bus, it should be done with respect to the lifecycle of these objects.
-The reason is that when an event is published, Otto will try to find all the registered subscribers.
+The reason is that when an event is published, EventBus will try to find all the registered subscribers.
 If there is a subscriber attached to the Activity currently not running, there is likely to be a stale reference that causes your app to crash.

 ```java
 public class MainActivity extends AppCompatActivity {